lleonini/passwordgrids-cli/README.md

 Each byte of the hash is then mapped to the corresponding alphabet character.

-Why the system generates grids instead of directly giving a password ?

-There are two advantages with grids:

-- Even if your master password is compromised, an attacker will still have no access to your passwords without knowing your pattern.
+The security of the system is compromised when *both* fundamental security elements are stolen.
+However, none of them are stored, and both are difficult to steal (even more the pattern because it doesn't rely on any input devices).

-- You can generate the grids in front of people and they will not be able to read your password.
+Another advantage of the system is that you can generate your passwords in front of people without risks.

 ### Limitations